JHops881/JHops881/README.md

 # 👋 Hi, I'm Joseph

-I am an IT Cloud DevOps Specialist from Madison, Wisconsin.
+I am an looking to enter into the Cloud DevOps and Automation space--from Madison, Wisconsin.
 - 🔭 I’m currently working on [Yuxi Boss, a prestudying tool for learning Mandarin Chinese](https://github.com/JHops881/yuxi-boss)
-- 🌱 I’m currently learning **C# and .NET Core with Avalonia UI**
+- 🌱 I’m currently learning **JavaScript, Electron with Vite, and React**
 - 🤝 I’m looking for help with **Learning Kubernetes, ArgoCD, and OpenShift**
 - 💬 Ask me about **Anything!**